hucker/pipethis/README.md

 ## Overview

+Pipethis is an excercise in learning how to create objects that are composed using functions and general python operator overloading mechansims to andle simple pipelines.
+While it has nearly 100% test coverage and is quite flexible it is mostly a demonstration of basic program construction using Python.

-`pipethis` is a Python library designed to simplify the process of building, extending, and executing data pipelines.
+`pipethis` is a package designed to simplify the process of building, extending, and executing data pipelines.
 It provides a modular framework that enables users to define pipelines as a sequence of operations and data transformations.
 Each pipeline can ingest data, process it through customizable transformations, and output the results in various formats.
 The library follows a clean and extensible architecture, allowing developers to